 The 100% owned East Kemptville Tin-Indium Project is located 55 km northeast of Yarmouth, Nova Scotia, Canada.
 The property consists of an exploration licence covering 1,165 hectares (2,880 acres).
-This licence was renewed during the Quarter.
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.

 Increasing global demand for tin and tightening supplies has resulted in improved tin prices, creating an opportunity for Avalon to consider redeveloping East Kemptville.